alpheustangs/rowid.js/README.md

 #### `verify`

-This function verifys if the ID is valid and natural.
+This function verifies if the ID is valid and natural.

 ```typescript
 import { RowID, verify } from "rowid";